Translate

 As Thomas Friedman also observed, "In recent years, we’ve been treated to reams of op-ed articles about how we need better teachers in our public schools and, if only the teachers’ unions would go away, our kids would score like Singapore’s on the big international tests.
 There’s no question that a great teacher can make a huge difference in a student’s achievement, and we need to recruit, train and reward more such teachers.
 But here’s what some new studies are also showing: We need better parents.
 Parents more focused on their children’s education can also make a huge difference in a student’s achievement" (Friedman).

-In contrast to our public schools, at the heart of privatized education is the selection of students.
+Selection of students is at the heart of privatized education.
 Private schools, voucher schools, charter schools choose students, choose parents, and choose who will stay enrolled.
 The admissions and interview process for privatized education can involve the consideration of a student's intelligence quotient (IQ), a student's reading level, the belief system of a student and/or family, family makeup, the sexuality of a student and/or parent, parental engagement, and more.

 Public schools are significant to neighborhoods, students, and families.
 Although, the sanctity, harmony, and accountability of local schools is undermined by radical billionaires.
 As Professor David DeMatthews asserted, "money is more important than evidence when it comes to vouchers...Vouchers are an old policy with a tainted past...Vouchers discriminate...Vouchers fail to raise student achievement...Voucher programs are expensive...No amount of money can change the truth about vouchers--even if that money can buy elections" (DeMatthews).

 Inclusion wins.
-On the other hand, our public schools are for all students.
+Our public schools are for all students.
 "When it comes to students with disabilities, private schools have more leeway to turn students away.
 This is partly because students who choose to attend a private school — including through a voucher program — forfeit their right to a 'free appropriate public education' that they are otherwise guaranteed by the Individuals with Disabilities Education Act" (Donheiser).

 Additionally, the dignity of students in our public schools are protected by the U.S. Department of Education’s Office for Civil Rights (OCR).
 The Department of Education "enforces civil rights laws to protect all students from unlawful discrimination and harassment based on race, color, national origin, sex, disability, and age" (U.S. Department of Education).